-Excerpt from MISERY and VIRTUE by Theresa Marie Moreau, pages 209-214
+Excerpt from the book: Misery and Virtue by Theresa Marie Morreau pages 209-214

 “Ready for yard time!
 Ready for yard time!”
 Tellan Shao, the second-floor worker prisoner announced as he walked through the corridor.
 Shao had been sentenced to life in prison because he had killed his wife after he found out that she had a lover.

 As the guard unlocked the cell doors, the inmates lined up, two by two, and waited for the order to walk to the basketball court between Cellblock Number 1 and Cellblock Number 2.

 Prior to his transfer to Tilanqaio, Chen had been locked up in the Xuhui District Police Station, where one of his cellmates, Old Yu, had told him about executions in the basketball courts between the cellblocks.

 Before he was arrested, Yu had been an investigator for the police department and had once been the supervisor of Officer Zhang, their jailer in the police station.

 Yu explained that when Zhang worked for the Public Security Bureau, he zealously joined in the Campaign to suppress Counterrevolutionaries (1950-53).
 Day and night, he helped in the helped in the capture and interrogation of countless suspected enemies of the State.